NHERI-SimCenter/EE-UQ/Examples/eeuq-0004/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Navigate to the **EVT** panel and select the **PEER NGA Records** as the **Load Generator**.
 We can use the **Uniform Hazard Spectrum** as an example target spectrum here.
-We can specify the site lcoation, the site class (D) and return period (2500 years).
+We can specify the site location, the site class (D) and the return period (2500 years).
 Then on the left panel, please specify the number of records with optional filters on the earthquake magnitude, site-source distance, and :math:`V_{S30}`.

 2. In the **Scaling** panel, we could use the **Minimize MSE** as the **Scaling Method** which will compute and minimize the mean standard error between the average response spectrum and the target spectrum.
-You can specify a set of periods and corresponding error-calucation weights.
+You can specify a set of periods and corresponding error-calculation weights.

 .. note::